Study Abroad and Away

 How and when will my aid disburse to my tuition account?

 Once students arrive at their host program and the add/drop period ends, each student is responsible for having their program administrator submit verification of enrollment.
-This information will be submitted on an electronic form we will send students near the time of the add/drop deadline, so they may share it with their program administrator.
-Funds may take 7-10 business days to disburse, so please be timely in submitting this information.
+We will send a reminder near the time of the add/drop deadline.
+If your aid exceeds the charge for Davidson's tuition, you may request a refund from your tuition account through Banner Self Service.
+The credit refund may then be used to cover your non-tuition-related expenses.
+Funds may take 7-10 business days to disburse, so it will be important that your verification of enrollment is submitted timely.

 What if I receive an outside scholarship?

-Davidson’s outside resource policy remains the same for students who are participating in off-campus study programs.
-Students will receive direct benefit of up to $5,000 from outside resources in any year in which such external funds are received.
+Davidson’s outside resource policy remains largely the same for students who are participating in off-campus study programs.
+Students will generally receive direct benefit of up to $5,000 from outside resources in any year in which such external funds are received.
 Outside resources first offset any work study award, then the family contribution, before Davidson aid would be reduced.
+If your off-campus study costs are greater than costs on campus, and if you have outside resources totaling more than $5,000, any "excess" resource may be applied toward the greater-than-usual costs for your program.
+It is still the case, though, that any funds that cannot be expended in the manner outlined above would reduce Davidson College aid, and all sources of aid together may not exceed a student's total cost of attendance.

 What if I can’t afford the program deposit or airfare?

 Davidson does not provide financial aid advances.
-Students should first contact their program provider to see if the deposit may be deferred.
-If not, or if covering the cost of airfare is problematic, please contact Donna Baysinger in Business Services (email@example.com).
+Students should first contact their program provider to see if the deposit may be deferred or waived.
+If not, or if covering the cost of airfare is problematic, please contact Donna Baysinger in Business Services (firstname.lastname@example.org).

 Brandee Norwood is the primary Financial Aid Office contact regarding off-campus study.
 If you have additional questions after reviewing the information found here, please feel free to reach out to Ms. Norwood at email@example.com or at 704-894-2232.